Adobe Experience Manager.

 Implementation

-A typical AEM implementation takes 6-12 months and costs between EUR 500,000 and EUR 2 million depending on scope.
+A typical AEM implementation takes 6-12 months and costs between €500,000 and €2 million depending on scope.
 Hosting via Adobe Managed Services removes on-premise infrastructure concerns, but you pay a premium for that managed service.
+The Developer Experience has improved (Cloud Service), but it is still not WordPress: dependency management, build pipelines, deployment gates – everything needs to be right.

 Support & community

-AI & product development
+AI & further development

-Compare with alternatives
+Compare with alternatives.

-How does AEM compare to Sitecore?
+How does Adobe Experience Manager compare to Sitecore?

-Both are traditional enterprise CMSs with years behind them.
-AEM wins on integration with Adobe ecosystem and DAM scale.
-Sitecore wins on personalization engines and marketing automation.
-Price is comparable – both cost EUR 50K-150K+ per year.
-Choice depends on whether you're already in Adobe or Microsoft ecosystem.
+Both are traditional enterprise CMSs with years behind them and Java/C# architectures.
+AEM wins on integration with Adobe ecosystem and scale of DAM.
+Sitecore wins on personalization engines and marketing automation (although AEM is catching up).
+Price is comparable – both cost €50K-€150K+ per year for large implementations.
+Choice depends on whether you are already in the Adobe or Salesforce ecosystem.

-Also check out our analyses of other platforms:
+See also our analyses of other solutions:

-Sanity – Headless CMS with strong developer community
+Sanity – Headless CMS with strong developer community and flexible data model

-Umbraco – Open-source alternative, lower costs
+Drupal – Open-source alternative, lower license costs, larger learning curve

-Frequently asked questions
+Frequently asked questions.

 Can I use AEM without Java developers?